nevingeorgesunny/jenkins-core-list-dependency/README.md

-# Jenkins Dependencies Comparator
+# Jenkins Dependencies List
-This shell script is designed to list the dependencies of two different versions of Jenkins.
-It also lists the differences between the two versions and provides URLs and reference documentation containing GitHub comparison links for most of the jars.
+This shell script is designed to list the dependencies of two different versions of Jenkins, so as to compare the version between each jars

 ## Features
 - List all jar in `WEB-INF/lib/*.jar` for each version
-- Optinally it will alos do a diff of the above step
+- Optionally it will also do a diff of the above step
-- Lists out a few github compare URLs for easy access for checking jar diff
+- Lists out a few GitHub compare URLs for easy access for checking jar diff

 ## How does it work
-- Fetches the older jenkins war file with `mvn dependency:get -DartifactId=jenkins-war -DgroupId=org.jenkins-ci.main -Dpackaging=war -Dversion=$VERSION_ONE -Dtransitive=false`
+- Fetches the older Jenkins war file with `mvn dependency:get -DartifactId=jenkins-war -DgroupId=org.jenkins-ci.main -Dpackaging=war -Dversion=$VERSION_ONE -Dtransitive=false`
 - Unzips it to a folder `unzip -q ~/.m2/repository/org/jenkins-ci/main/jenkins-war/$VERSION_ONE/jenkins-war-$VERSION_ONE.war -d $VERSION_ONE`
-- Fetches the newer jenkins war file with `mvn dependency:get -DartifactId=jenkins-war -DgroupId=org.jenkins-ci.main -Dpackaging=war -Dversion=$VERSION_TWO -Dtransitive=false`
+- Fetches the newer Jenkins war file with `mvn dependency:get -DartifactId=jenkins-war -DgroupId=org.jenkins-ci.main -Dpackaging=war -Dversion=$VERSION_TWO -Dtransitive=false`
 - Unzios the newer one `unzip -q ~/.m2/repository/org/jenkins-ci/main/jenkins-war/$VERSION_TWO/jenkins-war-$VERSION_TWO.war -d $VERSION_TWO`
-- list out and comare the diff between `/WEB-INF/lib/*`
+- list out and compare the diff between `/WEB-INF/lib/*`

 ## Usage
 - clone the code